JacobPaxton/data_science_notes/ds_notes.md

     * Check col1's null values against col2: df[df.col1.isna()].col2.value_counts()
         * Gives count of each unique value in col for rows
 - Make some decisions on what to do for model (thoughtful)
+    * Determine which features to keep
+        * Drop features based on domain knowledge
+        * Drop features that raise ethical issues
+        * Drop features that are too 'loud'
+        * Clean up remaining features
+        * Do analysis on features
+    * Create features!!
     * Run bivariate analysis
     * Check for feature overlap on target value (redundant population slows the model down)
-    * Determine which features to keep
 - Build appropriate clean-up code in a prepare.py file (complicated)
     * Reduce noise (set id col to index or drop it, drop duplicates)
     * Handle nulls